+Why Witt?
 I chose Wittenberg because while being recruited, alumnus Jay Ries talked to me about a great school with a great music program and football team.
 In the process of being recruited for football, I met my coaches and future professors in the music department who assured me that I would be supported managing both football and music.
 During my visit, I instantly fell in love with the beautiful campus and the feel I got from the other students.
 The community was really inviting.
 I saw myself achieving my dreams here.

-I'm thinking that if I don't get an opportunity at the NFL that I would graduate regardless from Wittenberg with my bachelors in music and be a live performer and go in to music production.
+What next?
+I’m thinking that if I don’t get an opportunity at the NFL that I would graduate regardless from Wittenberg with my bachelors in music and be a live performer and go in to music production.

 Jakob Staggs ’20